top of page

 The integrating of body and mind and spirit

 Body psychotherapy sees human beings as integrated body-mind, rather than as bodies with minds or minds with bodies.
 Whilst Body psychotherapy sessions inevitably involve talking, Body psychotherapy is often less of a 'talking therapy' than other psychotherapeutic approaches.
-Embodiment - a live sense of what it means to be a body-mind - is instead at the heart of the different schools of Body psychotherapy (e.g. Biodynamic psychotherapy, Bioenergetics, Biosynthesis, Core Process, Embodied-relational therapy and Hakomi among others.)
-Embodiment is very much about connection: body and mind, thoughts and feelings, inner and outer, self and other, therapist and client, earth and sky.
+Embodiment - a live sense of what it means to be a body-mind - is instead at the heart of the different schools of Body psychotherapy (e.g. Biodynamic psychotherapy, Bioenergetics, Biosynthesis, Core Process, Embodied-relational therapy and Hakomi, among others.)
+Embodiment is very much about connection: body and mind, thoughts and feelings, inner and outer, self and other, therapist and client, earth and sky, human and other-than and more-than-human.

 Embodied relating.

 In Embodied-relational therapy, one of the approaches to Body psychotherapy in which I am trained and practise, embodied relationship is the central therapeutic approach.
 In other words, at the heart of the work is the embodying therapeutic relationship between therapist and client in the room.
-The more the therapist and client are simultaneously in contact with their own experience, and in contact with each other, the richer the work.
-This sounds so easy in words and can be be hard to practice.
-Sometimes making contact is the whole of the work, particularly if being in our own skins has been unsafe.
+The more the therapist and client are simultaneously in contact with their own experience, and in contact with each other, and that unique moment, the richer the work.
+This sounds easy in words and can be be hard to practice.
+Sometimes making contact is the whole of the work, particularly if being in our own skins has been unsafe..

 Getting 'underneath' the stories

-Engaging in Body psychotherapy is stepping into an exploration of what it means to be as fully and as authentically alive as possible, and to sense that in and through your embodied experience in everyday life.
-In contacting the parts of yourself that are particularly alive, you are also likely to come across the parts of yourself that aren't so keen on coming to therapy some days; feeling stuck, disconnected, limited, over-charged, numb, or out of reach and exiled.
-Perhaps those parts of you experience marginalisation in a very real way in everyday life due to racism, sexism, ableism, transphobia and other forms of discrimination.
+Engaging in Body psychotherapy is stepping into an exploration of what it means to be as fully and as authentically alive as possible, and to sense that in and through our embodied experience of everyday life.
+In contacting the parts of ourselves that are particularly vibrant and alive, we are also most likely to come across the parts of ourselves that aren't so keen on coming to therapy some days; feeling stuck, disconnected, limited, over-charged, numb, or out of reach and exiled.
+Perhaps those parts of us also experience marginalisation in a very real way in everyday life, due to racism, sexism, ableism, transphobia and other forms of discrimination, hence the importance of acknowledging different aspects of supremacy and working with systemic layers of life.

-Contacting and attending to these different states with curiosity and compassion can be a vital way in getting 'underneath' the habitual and less useful stories we can tell ourselves about our life - 'I'm a failure', 'I'm worthless', 'I'm invisible' or whatever your story might be and whatever story might have been imposed.
-In this way the stresses of events, traumas and difficult conditions of your past held in the body are acknowledged, perhaps with the chance of loosening our identification with old stories, particularly the limiting and life-constricting ones...
+Contacting and attending the different states which are still responding to threats which have long since past, with curiosity and compassion, can be vital in getting 'underneath' the habitual and less useful stories we can tell ourselves about our life - 'I'm a failure', 'I'm worthless', 'I'm invisible' or whatever our story/ies might be and whatever story might have been imposed upon us.
+In this way the stresses of events, traumas and difficult conditions of our pasts, held in the body, are acknowledged, perhaps with the chance of loosening our identification with old stories, particularly the limiting and life-constricting ones...
 In my experience as both a client and practitioner of Body psychotherapy, this process happens in a way which is very integrating, drawing new and powerful connections between the energies of head, heart, belly and gut, with the body-mind working at its own pace.

 Supportive conditions for the this work

-When you live through events and relationships which are challenging or unsatisfactory your body-mind does its best to adapt to these perceived threats.
-In the present day, these adaptations may be reflected in the way you stand, breathe, habitually respond, walk, and your particular life themes e.g. feeling lost, being an entertainer, sensing you don't belong, feeling at sea, loving being 'in charge'.
-Some of the trace remnants of these difficult experiences are held in your body memory, causing tensions and stuckness - rather akin to fossils formed in rock.
+When we live through events and relationships which are challenging or unsatisfactory our body-minds do their best to adapt to these perceived threats.
+In the present day, these adaptations may be reflected in the way we stand, breathe, habitually respond, walk, and our particular life themes e.g. feeling lost, being an entertainer, sensing we don't belong, feeling at sea, loving being 'in charge'.
+Some of the trace remnants of these difficult experiences are held in our body memory, causing tensions and stuckness - rather akin to fossils formed in rock.
 Unlike fossils, these tensions can be dissolved; the energy caught up in them being released and transformed at their own pace.
 When we pay attention we realise the body-mind has an amazing capacity to heal: moving to find its own solutions, equilibrium, release and a sense of regulation.
-This healing can most smoothly happen if we can start to trust it, trust ourselves, and provide supportive conditions (e.g. a respectful and active therapeutic relationship), and then allow it to do its work.
+This healing can most smoothly happen if we can start to trust it, trust ourselves, and provide supportive conditions (e.g. a respectful and active therapeutic relationship), and then allow the work to happen.

-In therapy sessions, my work as an Embodied-relational therapist - and fellow human being - is to pay attention to your posture and movements, your energetic presence, your gestures, your habitual responses, and your style of relating, without pathologising any of those things.
-Noticing and relating to these dimensions is as important as carefully listening to the content of that which you bring to the therapy room.
-I am likely to encourage you to stay with the threads which seem live and relevant, so you keep turning towards your embodied process, noticing what goes on when you find distractions, deviations and resistances.
+In therapy sessions, my work as an Embodied-relational therapist - and accompanying being - is to pay attention to a client's posture and movement, energetic presence, gestures, habitual responses, and style/s of relating, without pathologising or judging any of those things.
+Noticing and relating to these dimensions is as important as carefully listening to the content of that which client's bring to the therapy room.
+I am likely to encourage clients to stay with the threads which seem live and relevant, to keep turning towards a client's embodied process, providing that feels sufficiently safe and grounded, noticing what goes on we encounter distractions, deviations and resistances.
 I will also be noticing and attending to my own embodied process as I work, as this is an important part of the work.

 Each session is different and unique

 I'm quite often asked what a Body psychotherapy session is like.
 They vary enormously.
 Some are like a quiet, still, shared meditation, others are very active, involving movement and gesture.
 Others may involve using the voice and sound, focusing on the throat, neck and chest.
 Being with the cycle of the breath may be the starting point for many sessions.
-Other sessions will involve safely negotiated touch, others will be just as contactful, without any physical contact being made.
+Other sessions will involve safely and negotiated touch, others will be just as contactful, without any physical contact ever being made or needed.
 It is impossible to generalise, because we are each so similar and yet so different.
 Change cannot be forced, and the work will find its own pace and form.
 Body-minds heal at their own pace, in their own way.
-You may experience moments of huge tension releasing, or you may feel more spacious and flexible - perhaps a little spaced out - in a particular area of your body.
-Perhaps you will not notice much during a session, but in the week that follows, you will notice memories, images and feelings arising from past events.
-It is hard to predict, and most important to stay with your process, rather than to expect certain outcomes.
+Clients may experience moments of huge tension releasing, or may feel more spacious and flexible - perhaps a little spaced out - in a particular area of their body.
+Some client's mightn't notice much during a session, but in the week that follows, will notice memories, images and feelings arising from past events.
+It is hard to predict, and most important to stay with the process, rather than to expect certain outcomes.

 The most important ingredients of this work is setting up a sound foundation, in the form of a respectful relationship between therapist and client, which builds over time, as trust and rapport deepens.
 Co-creating this foundation for me draws upon my sense of 'metta' (universal loving-kindness) and 'mindfulness' (fully attending to experience as it happens), emerging from my practice of Buddhism and Buddhist meditation.
 I am also mindful of the metaskills of Embodied-relational therapy: Awareness, Trust, Contactfulness, Spontaneity, Spaciousness, Relaxation and Wild Mind.
-So the therapeutic relationship provides the context for the therapeutic work to take place.
+I also draw upon what I have learned in other forms of Body Psychotherapy-related training, for example, in per and perinatal training, focusing upon birth themes and hypo and hyper arousal and response.
+The therapeutic relationship provides the context for this therapeutic work to take place.

 The origins of Body psychotherapy